 Domain and core question Prompting questions Follow-up questions Considerations that apply to most exposures and outcomes Exposure measurement Does the exposure measure reliably distinguish between levels of exposure in a time window considered most relevant for a causal effect with respect to the development of the outcome?
-For all: Does the exposure measure capture the variability in exposure among the participants, considering intensity, frequency, and duration of exposure?
+Does the exposure measure capture the variability in exposure among the participants, considering intensity, frequency, and duration of exposure?
 Does the exposure measure reflect a relevant time window?
 If not, can the relationship between measures in this time and the relevant time window be estimated reliably?
-Was the exposure measurement likely to be affected by a knowledge of the outcome?
-Was the exposure measurement likely to be affected by the presence of the outcome (i.e., reverse causality)?
+Is the exposure measurement likely to be affected by a knowledge of the outcome?
+Is the exposure measurement likely to be affected by the presence of the outcome (i.e., reverse causality)?
 For case-control studies of occupational exposures: Is exposure based on a comprehensive job history describing tasks, setting, time period, and use of specific materials?
 For biomarkers of exposure, general population: Is a standard assay used?
-What are the intra- and interassay coefficients of variation?
+What are the intraand interassay coefficients of variation?
 Is the assay likely to be affected by contamination?
 Are values less than the limit of detection dealt with adequately?
 What exposure time period is reflected by the biomarker?
 If the half-life is short, what is the correlation between serial measurements of exposure?
 Is the degree of exposure misclassification likely to vary by exposure level?
-If the correlation between exposure measurements is moderate , is there an adequate statistical approach to ameliorate variability in measurements?
+If the correlation between exposure measurements is moderate, is there an adequate statistical approach to ameliorate variability in measurements?
 If there is a concern about the potential for bias, what is the predicted direction or distortion of the bias on the effect estimate (if there is enough information)?
-These considerations require customization to the exposure and outcome (relevant timing of exposure) Good Valid exposure assessment methods used, which represent the etiologically relevant time period of interest.
+These considerations require customization to the exposure and outcome (relevant timing of exposure).
+Good Valid exposure assessment methods used, which represent the etiologically relevant time period of interest.
 Exposure misclassification is expected to be minimal.
 Adequate Valid exposure assessment methods used, which represent the etiologically relevant time period of interest.
 Exposure misclassification may exist but is not expected to greatly change the effect estimate.
 Deficient Valid exposure assessment methods used, which represent the etiologically relevant time period of interest.
-Exposure misclassification may exist but is not expected to greatly change the effect estimate.
-Deficient Valid exposure assessment methods used, which represent the etiologically relevant time period of interest.
 Specific knowledge about the exposure and outcome raise concerns about reverse causality, but there is uncertainty whether it is influencing the effect estimate.
 Exposed groups are expected to contain a notable proportion of unexposed or minimally exposed individuals, the method did not capture important temporal or spatial variation, or there is other evidence of exposure misclassification that would be expected to notably change the effect estimate.
 Critically deficient Exposure measurement does not characterize the etiologically relevant time period of exposure or is not valid.
 There is evidence that reverse causality is very likely to account for the observed association.
-Exposure measurement was not independent of outcome status.